BedrockStreaming/eslint-tools/README.md

 - [@bedrockstreaming/eslint-config-vue]

+  Contains ESLint rules for Jest projects.
+It extends the configuration from [@bedrockstreaming/eslint-config] but also [eslint-plugin-vue]'s plugin recommended rules.

+- [@bedrockstreaming/eslint-config-jest]

   Contains ESLint rules for Vue projects.
-It extends the configuration from [@bedrockstreaming/eslint-config] but also [eslint-plugin-vue]'s plugin recommended rules.
+It uses [eslint-plugin-jest]'s plugin recommended rules.

 - [@bedrockstreaming/prettier-config]